 Ghost stories …how appropriate for around Halloween!
+Or any time really.
 It’s especially unnerving when the stories of hauntings take place in buildings at a most unexpected place – college!

 Hauntings apparently are commonplace at Kenyon College in Ohio.
 Founded in 1824, Kenyon is the oldest private college in Ohio.
 Kenyon College’s “Our History & Tradition

 ” points out that initially it was an all-male college founded to educate clergymen for the American frontier.
 As the college grew and changed, it opened its doors to women in 1969.